 One of the benefits of being self-employed or an independent contractor is that you are in control of your entire operation.
 You are in charge of your routine and have the freedom to create something truly unique.
-While the upsides to self-employment are numerous, some drawbacks exist as well, including an additional wrinkle in the already complicated process of expat taxes.
-Below, we’ve addressed the issues that are critical for self-employed individuals to understand to avoid overpayment on their expat self-employment taxes.
+While the upsides to self-employment are numerous, some drawbacks exist as well.
+Being self-employed creates a wrinkle in the already complicated process of expat taxes.
+Below, we’ve addressed the issues that are critical for self-employed individuals to avoid overpayment on their expat self-employment taxes.

 To help lower your US income tax liability related to your self-employment income, you are allowed to deduct expenses that are considered both ordinary and necessary in the generation of this self-employment income.
 These expenses can include:

 - Cost of Goods Sold

 - Business Use of Equipment and Vehicles

 For more information on deductible business expenses, visit IRS – Deductible Business Expenses.